Leonid-Margulis-03/std-Any/readme.md

 5. Additional Features:

 A Swap method allows swapping the storage pointers of two Any objects efficiently.
-Constraints:

-The implementation avoids features like std::any, void*, and smart pointers, relying instead on custom memory management.
+The implementation avoids features like `std::any`, `void*`, and smart pointers, relying instead on custom memory management.